tcpalmer/nina-scheduler/target-management/profiles.md

 If you delete a profile that had Target Scheduler entities assigned to it, they are not lost, but they are [orphaned](index.html#orphaned-items).

+## Import/Export
+You can export an entire profile - profile preferences, projects, targets, exposure templates and (optionally) the associated acquired image data.
+The dataset is saved to a Zip file and can be imported to another profile on the current NINA instance or to an instance on a completely different PC.

+Note that the Target Scheduler database versions must match on the exporting and importing systems.
+If you don't have a match, the import will be canceled with an error message.
+Although the database version changes much less frequently than plugin versions, it does change on occasion.
+Keep this in mind if you plan on using this feature to archive Target Scheduler data.
+(In the future, this might be relaxed when importing an older database to a newer version - if you accept that there could be problems with the imported data.)

+An export is simply a zip file containing the following files in JSON format:
+* A metadata file describing the export: export date, profile name, plugin version, and database version
+* projects.json with all projects, related targets and exposure plans
+* exposureTemplates.json with all exposure templates
+* acquiredImages.json with all acquired image rows (optional output)
+* imageData.json with all image data rows including thumbnail images (optional output)

+### Export Profile
+To export, select the desired profile in the Projects tree and then click the export icon.
+The Export Profile section will expand and you can select the Zip file and indicate whether any acquired image data should also be exported.
+Click the export icon at the bottom of the section to run the export.

+If the export succeeded, a pop-up will appear detailing the number of projects, targets, etc.

+#### Export Notes
+* Not all database tables are exported: the table that records flats status/history is not, as well as the table that stores the next exposure in a target's filter cadence.
+* The operation assumes there is sufficient space in your local Windows Temp directory to serialize all the data before the zip compression.
+In general, this is not an issue but if you are exporting a large amount of acquired image data, it could be significant.

+### Import Profile
+To import, select the desired profile in the Projects tree and then click the import icon.
+The Import Profile section will expand and you can select the Zip file and indicate whether any acquired image data should also be imported.
+Click the import icon at the bottom of the section to run the import.

+After import, you will need to refresh the projects and exposure templates trees in the left nav to see the changes.

+#### Import Notes
+* The profile used for import does not have to be empty.
+But if it is not and contains projects or exposure templates with the same name as any in the export, they will _not_ be renamed when imported, and you will get multiple projects or exposure templates with the same name.
+* Any exposure templates in the import will reference filters by name that are in use on the exporting system (defined in Options > Equipment > Filter Wheel).
+When you import these exposure templates to a different profile or instance of NINA, those filters may not be defined.
+Although the import will succeed, it will list the filters referenced in the export.
+Before trying to use the imported projects - in a preview or otherwise - you should ensure that those filters are defined in the filter wheel for this profile.
+Alternatively, you could edit the exposure templates and change the filter to one referenced in that profile.
+* If the profile used for import has changed any of the default profile preferences, they will not be overridden by an import.

+### Import Targets
+You can also load multiple targets from a CSV file.
+See [Bulk Target Import](targets.html#bulk-target-import) for details.

 ## Profile Preferences
 A set of preferences can be managed for each profile and will impact execution of all projects and targets associated with that profile.